Written by: Sarah Findlay Travel Insurance Expert

 Travel insurance cover when you are on a waiting list?
 No problem!

-Please note: If you are awaiting an initial diagnosis for symptoms you are experiencing, we cannot provide travel insurance cover until you have a confirmed diagnosis.
+The Golden Rule: Your condition must already be officially diagnosed.
+If you are currently experiencing symptoms but are still awaiting an initial diagnosis, we cannot provide cover until you have a confirmed result.

-Our travel insurance policies offer cover for medical conditions you’ve declared to us, even while you’re on a waiting list.
-While awaiting treatment or investigation won’t affect your medical cover while you’re away, there are a couple of exclusions for cancellation or curtailment.
+Our standard travel insurance policies offer cover for medical conditions you've declared to us, even while you're on a waiting list.
+While awaiting treatment or investigation won't affect your medical emergency cover while you're away, standard policies will not cover you for cancellation or cutting your trip short (curtailment) if your waiting list status interrupts your plans.

-• You receive a treatment or investigation appointment that conflicts with your planned trip dates.
+- You receive a hospital or surgery appointment for your awaited treatment that directly conflicts with your planned trip dates.

-Adding this cover would give you the option to cancel or curtail your holiday and make a claim to recoup the cost (up to the amount stated in your schedule of benefits) if you received a treatment date that conflicted with your trip.
+If either occurs, you can cancel or cut short your holiday and make a claim to recoup your pre-paid travel costs up to the amount stated in your schedule of benefits.

 How to get waiting list travel insurance from Total Travel Protection